 The Merderet crossing, a major strategic position

-Back in the early Middle Ages, a wooden defense tower had been built atop the hill (where the Memorial Park today is) in order to monitor the causeway and the river crossing.
+Back in the early Middle Ages, a wooden defence tower stood atop the hill (where the Memorial Park today is) to monitor the causeway and the river crossing.

 The causeway (current D15) was improved and strengthened over the centuries, but still remain the main road over the marshes.

 During WWII, La Fière and Chef-du-Pont were therefore the only two bridges that allowed the crossing of the Merderet River with armour.

 The 500m long causeway led to the village of Cauquigny.

 The marshes and lowlands spread along the Merderet and Douve rivers.
 They unfold 3km inland and followed the layout of Utah Beach.

 Four ‘secondary’ causeways traversed them and linked the beaches to Carentan and Sainte-Mère l’Eglise, the two main crossroads towns of the region.